yyz1989/NoSPA-RDF-Data-Cube-Validator/README.md

 *Updates: now the packaged jar files are already in the target folder so you don't need to do it by yourself any more*

-Then you need to do a ``mvn package`` at the root directory of this repository and find the jar file at ``NoSPA-RDF-Data-Cube-Validator/target/nospa-rdf-data-cube-validator-0.9.jar``.
+Then you need to do a ``mvn package`` at the root directory of this repository and find the jar file at ``NoSPA-RDF-Data-Cube-Validator/target/nospa-rdf-data-cube-validator-0.9.9.jar``.
 Note that in this case the library for Jena and Log4j is not included in this package.

-In the case that you need to run this package independently, you will need to do a ``mvn package assembly:single`` at the root directory of this repository and find the jar file at ``NoSPA-RDF-Data-Cube-Validator/target/nospa-rdf-data-cube-validator-0.9-jar-with-dependencies.jar``, which includes all the required libraries to run it.
+In the case that you need to run this package independently, you will need to do a ``mvn package assembly:single`` at the root directory of this repository and find the jar file at ``NoSPA-RDF-Data-Cube-Validator/target/nospa-rdf-data-cube-validator-0.9.9-jar-with-dependencies.jar``, which includes all the required libraries to run it.

 ### Validation

 Basically, there are 3 ways to use it:

-1. Use an IDE to modify the code and property file by yourself and run the Main class, without making any packages.
+1. Use an IDE to hack into the code by yourself and run the Main class, without making any packages.

-2. In the case that you need to integrate it into your own project, you have to import the package ``rdf-data-cube-validator-0.9.jar``, create a new validator instance and call the functions to normalize and validate the cube.
+2. In the case that you need to integrate it into your own project, you have to import the package ``rdf-data-cube-validator-0.9.9.jar``, create a new validator instance and call the functions to normalize and validate the cube.

     ``Validator validator = ValidatorFactory.createValidator("NOSPA", inputPath, inputFormat);``